King, Egyptian, Palestinian Presidents Urge Maintaining Pressure To End Israeli Aggression On Gaza, Protect Civilians

 The leaders warned of extremist violence by Israeli settlers against Palestinians in the West Bank, as well as the violations against Muslim and Christian holy sites in Jerusalem, which could cause chaos in the West Bank and lead to an explosion in the region.

-They agreed to maintain coordination with Arab states and active players to find a political horizon to the Palestinian issue to reach just and comprehensive peace on the basis of the two-state solution, which fulfils the legitimate rights of the Palestinians and guarantees the establishment of an independent Palestinian state on the 4 June 1967 lines, with East Jerusalem as its capital.
+They agreed to maintain coordination with Arab states and active players to find a political horizon to the Palestinian issue to reach a just and comprehensive peace based on the two-state solution, which fulfils the legitimate rights of the Palestinians and guarantees the establishment of an independent Palestinian state on the 4 June 1967 lines, with East Jerusalem as its capital.

 His Majesty warned against any escalation that could lead to a spillover of the war and would complicate efforts to reach calm, stressing that the current dangerous situation demands extraordinary efforts to identify the required steps in the upcoming phase.

-Earlier on Wednesday, the King held two separate meetings with the Egyptian and the Palestinian leaders prior to the trilateral summit, within the framework of efforts to reach an immediate ceasefire in Gaza.
+Earlier on Wednesday, the King held two separate meetings with the Egyptian and the Palestinian leaders before the trilateral summit, within the framework of efforts to reach an immediate ceasefire in Gaza.

 Legal Disclaimer: